 The Tanya is the magnum opus of the great mystic Rabbi Schneur Zalman of Liadi, affectionately referred to as the Alter Rebbe, who founded the Chabad-Lubavitch Chasidic movement.
 Written in the late eighteenth century, it is considered to be one of the most extraordinary books of spiritual teachings ever written.
 Tanya is based on Kabbalah, and it guides us to achieve harmony of body and soul, of earthliness and spirituality.

 This remarkable book, which places great emphasis on joy, helps us to learn how we can each elevate our soul to a higher level of awareness and understanding, until our objectives and aspirations are in alignment with our Divine potential.

-This interactive online course, taught by Yiscah Smith, will explore specific chapters that discuss the quest for personal unity as a prelude to sensing unity in the cosmic order, which in turn is an essential condition for the realization of the Divine unity throughout Creation.
+This online course, taught by Yiscah Smith, will explore specific chapters that discuss the quest for personal unity as a prelude to sensing unity in the cosmic order, which in turn is an essential condition for the realization of the Divine unity throughout Creation.

 Together, we will experience how the spiritual practice of cultivating the opening of the heart paves the way to experience personal unity.
 The Ba'al HaTanya (as the author is sometimes referred to) offers a series of practical suggestions for attaining inner harmony, always with the emphasis on joy.

 In each of our eight sessions, we will learn about, and then practice together, a specific approach to opening our heart and experiencing an elevated consciousness, which through continued practice we can then integrate into every aspect of our daily lives.